KarstenWeikamp/KarstenWeikamp/README.md

    * Matlab for Computervision and Image Processing

 ## 📫 How to reach me:
-    Feel free to Message me on Linkedin (Link in Profile) or per EMail: karsten.weikamp(at)alumni.fh-aachen.de
+    Feel free to Message me on Linkedin or per E-Mail (Links in Profile)